LukasZahradnik/PyNeuraLogic/docs/language.rst

 Terms
 *****

-Terms are an optional list of constants and logical variables.
+Terms are an optional list of constants and logic variables.

 - Constants are either numeric values (floats, integers) or string values with a first lower-cased letter.
 We can also define constant via :code:`neuralogic.core.Term`, which converts the provided value into a valid constant (string) for us.